best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 * - R
   - `lintr`
   - `formatR`, `styler`
+* - Markdown
+  - `pymarkdownlnt`
+  -
 ```

+These tools can be used locally (in the command line) or as git pre-commit hooks.
+As described above, using pre-commit hooks allows you to run these automatically every time there are changes,
+thus reducing the burden on developers and reviewers in checking that code conforms to style guides.

 Be sure to read the documentation for any of these tools, to understand what they are checking or changing in your code.
 Some can be configured to ignore or detect specific types of formatting error.
 You can run multiple of these, to catch a broader range of stylistic or programmatic errors.

 ## Worflows